Nicolas-Constanty/UnityTools/doc/SceneCollection.md

 ### Transition

-You can chose a Transition scene for each level, you can customize you scene buy using one of these tree mode :
+You can chose a Transition scene for each level, you can customize you scene by using one of these tree mode :

 #### Mode
 ![Capture mode](https://github.com/Nicolas-Constanty/UnityTools/blob/master/images/SceneCollection-Mode.png)